 Our #1 choice: ExpressVPN Browser Extension

 That’s right.
 Shameless product plug here.
 But in all seriousness, when it comes to privacy extensions, there’s simply none better than the ExpressVPN browser extension, which allows you to remotely control the ExpressVPN app from your Chrome, Firefox, and Edge browsers.
-And, with your existing ExpressVPN account you can take advantage of private, anonymous browsing with 148 server locations in 94 countries and counting.
+And, with your existing ExpressVPN account, you can take advantage of private, anonymous browsing.

-Installation takes seconds, and it runs the same as traditional ExpressVPN apps.
-Keep in mind that to use the ExpressVPN browser extension you’ll either need to have ExpressVPN for Mac (Version 7.1 or newer), ExpressVPN for Windows (Version 6.9 or newer), or ExpressVPN for Linux (Version 2.0 or newer).
+Installation takes seconds, and the interface works just like traditional ExpressVPN apps.
+To use the ExpressVPN browser extension you’ll need to have ExpressVPN for Mac (Version 7.1 or newer), ExpressVPN for Windows (Version 6.9 or newer), or ExpressVPN for Linux (Version 2.0 or newer).

 Hope this helps you!
 If you have any questions about any of the mentioned software, just leave them in the form of a comment below, and ExpressVPN will get back to you.